EarthObservation/RVT_py/docs/quickstart.rst

     # blend them all together, you can save blend to GeoTIFF if save_render_path presented (and dem_path is added) else it only returns array
     render_arr = combination_manual.render_all_images(save_render_path=output_blend_path)

-You can also let ``BlenderCombination`` class to automatically computes visualization or give path to visualization.
+You can also let the ``BlenderCombination`` class automatically compute the visualization or give the path to a visualization.

-If you don't provide parameter image and vis_method parameter is correct (existing rvt visualization function) blender automatically calculates visualization.
+If you don't provide parameter image, and vis_method parameter is correct (existing rvt visualization function), blender automatically calculates the visualization.

 If you provide parameter image_path and not image (if you provide both image will be used), blender will read visualization from image_path.

-When you don't input image and image_path parameter, you have to add ``rvt.default.DefaultValues`` instance as parameter to ``BlenderCombination.render_all_images()``.
+If you don't input image and image_path parameter, you have to add an ``rvt.default.DefaultValues`` instance as a parameter to ``BlenderCombination.render_all_images()``.
 Blender then takes parameters set in this class when calculating specific visualization.
 You also have to add dem array and its resolution.
-Example to use all three methods.
+See example below which uses all three methods:

 .. code-block:: python